fullstack-development/developers-roadmap/shared/middle/sicp.md

     * Is there a generic way to rewrite procedures working with lists to make them work with trees?
     * What are the conventional interfaces?
 What is the relation between conventional interface and abstraction barrier?
     * What are folds?
 What's difference between left and right folds?
-    * What property should combining function have to make results indistinguishable both for left and right folds?
+    * What property should the combining function have to make results indistinguishable both for the left and right folds?
     * What is the flatmap?
 When can it be useful?
     * What is the stratified design?
 What is the difference between stratified design and abstraction barriers?
     * What role do primitives play in the stratified design?